jan-kasi/Obsidian/uni-notes/CO1001 19th Century Novel of Adultery/CO/W1 Introduction.md

 ekphrasis: the description of one work of art within an other

-**The Novel and its possibilities.**
+### The Novel and its possibilities.
 Example:
 > But when she saw herself in the mirror she wondered at her face.
-Never had her eyes been so large, so black, nor so deep. ...
-A blue space surrounded her and ordinary existence appeared only intermittently between these heights, dark and far away beneath her.
+Never had her eyes been so large, so black, nor so deep. … A blue space surrounded her and ordinary existence appeared only intermittently between these heights, dark and far away beneath her.
 - omniscient third-person narrator
 - internal focalisation (Emma becomes the focaliser)
 - Short moments of direct speech: